Blazemeter/taurus/site/dat/kb/Jenkins.md

 There is also an additional ‘Plots’ section on the left menu that provides you with the final Taurus statistics for a configurable number of builds.

-At the same time, you can analyze all your metrics on [CA BlazeMeter](/docs/Reporting/#BlazeMeter-Reporter?utm_source=taurus&utm_medium=KB&utm_campaign=JMeterSelenium), for a detailed investigation of the product health, trends and [KPI](https://www.blazemeter.com/blog/understanding-your-reports-part-4-how-read-your-load-testing-reports-blazemeter?utm_source=taurus&utm_medium=KB&utm_campaign=JMeterSelenium) performance.
+At the same time, you can analyze all your metrics on [BlazeMeter](/docs/Reporting/#BlazeMeter-Reporter?utm_source=taurus&utm_medium=KB&utm_campaign=JMeterSelenium), for a detailed investigation of the product health, trends and [KPI](https://www.blazemeter.com/blog/understanding-your-reports-part-4-how-read-your-load-testing-reports-blazemeter?utm_source=taurus&utm_medium=KB&utm_campaign=JMeterSelenium) performance.

 Congratulations!
 You now know how to run Taurus tests in the Continuous Integration cycle with Jenkins.

-The Taurus team is open for feedbacks and suggestions, and you can be sure that you will get help for any issues via the [support forum](https://groups.google.com/forum/#!forum/codename-taurus).
+The Taurus team is open for feedback and suggestions, ask for help with any issues via [GitHub Issues](https://github.com/Blazemeter/taurus/issues).